waldrain/waldrain.github.io/moniwonig.md

 - replaced the skirting boards on cornelius kitchen outside wall
 - took down the wallpaper and painted cornelius south kitchen wall adjacent to basement staircase
 - clean sandstone block at the bottom of cornelius living room cupboard outside wall
+- felled a dead and dry fir tree trunk for joerg, 0.6 &middot; 0.6 &middot; 2.2 = 0.8 steher

 ## todo